If you are into any kind of content marketing, you may know the term Pillar Posts.

 I bet, if you serve your website with pillar posts, you won’t regret doing it.

-In this article, I will touch every aspect of pillar posts like what are pillar posts, characteristics of pillar posts, how to create them, their various types, the benefits of using them, and much more.
+In this article, I will touch on every aspect of pillar posts like what are pillar posts, characteristics of pillar posts, how to create them, their various types, the benefits of using them, and much more.

 But first, for those who know little about pillar posts let’s define them.